New Ethical Dilemmas: Developing Professional Competency in the Digital Age (NED)

 OBJECTIVES:

-- Cite at least one ethical consideration in regard to communicating with clients that has been made as a result of COVID-19
+• Cite at least two ethical consideration in regard to communicating with clients that has impacted by the use of technology

-- Identify one-way behavioral health providers and peer support specialists can help maintain confidentiality when emailing clients
+• Identify one way that behavioral health providers and peer support specialists can help maintain confidentiality when emailing clients

 TARGET AUDIENCE: